 **See the 2019 legislation (HB 1873) on the taxation of vapor products.

 The law regulates all vapor products, whether or not they contain nicotine.
 Additionally, new federal tobacco laws now apply to ENDS (Electronic Nicotine Delivery Systems that contain tobacco or nicotine,) cigars, hookahs, pipe tobacco, and dissolvable tobacco and gels.

 Vapor products include any electronic cigarette, electronic cigar, electronic cigarillo, electronic pipe, or similar product or device, and any vapor cartridge or other container that may contain nicotine in a solution or other form that is intended to be used with or in an e-cigarette, e-cigar, e-cigarillo, e-pipe, or similar product or device.

 These vapor products are defined as a noncombustible product that may contain nicotine and that employs a heating element, power source, chemical, or mechanical means, regardless of shape or size that can be used to produce vapor or aerosol from a solution or other substance.
-It does not include any product that meets the definition of marijuana, useable marijuana, marijuana concentrates, marijuana-infused products, cigarette, or tobacco products (reference definition in RCW 69.50.101).
+It does not include any product that meets the definition of cannabis, useable cannabis, cannabis concentrates, cannabis-infused products, cigarette, or tobacco products (reference definition in RCW 69.50.101).

 For more information, please visit the new Vapor Products page on the LCB website.

 If vapor products don’t contain nicotine, are they regulated under the new state vapor